 bb.
-This school keeps an accurate record of each occasion an individual child is given or supervised taking medication.
-Details of the supervising staff member, child, dose, date and time are recorded.
-If a child refuses to have medication administered, this is also recorded and parents are informed as soon as possible.
+This school keeps an accurate record of each occasion an individual child is given or supervising staff member, child, dose, date and time are recorded.
+If a child refuses to have and parents are informed as soon as possible.